Houston Ballet's Ben Stevenson Academy

-Houston Ballet’s Ben Stevenson Academy is a ballet training school affiliated with the Houston Ballet.
+Houston Ballet's Ben Stevenson Academy is a ballet training school affiliated with the Houston Ballet.
 The academy is housed in Houston Ballet Center for Dance in Houston, Texas.

 History

-In 1955, the Houston Ballet Academy was established under the leadership of Tatiana Semenova, a former dancer with the Ballet Russe de Monte Carlo.
-In July 2003, Houston Ballet Academy was renamed Houston Ballet’s Ben Stevenson Academy in honor of Ben Stevenson, former artistic director of the professional company and director of the academy.
+During the 1950s, Houston Ballet Academy was established under the leadership of Tatiana Semenova, a former dancer with the Ballet Russe de Monte Carlo.
+In July 2003, Houston Ballet Academy was renamed Houston Ballet's Ben Stevenson Academy in honor of Ben Stevenson, former artistic director of the professional company and director of the academy.
+Shelly Power has been the Academy's director.

 Divisions

 Main School Division

 Children age seven and older may audition for admission into Levels 1-8 of the Main School program.
 Auditions are held twice a year.
 Students follow a structured sequence of training stages designed to increase their technical skills, stamina and discipline in accordance with their age and physical development.

 Pre-Professional Division

 Houston Ballet II (HBII) is the top level and pre-professional division of the Academy, and students attend daily class taught by instructors from both the Academy and the Houston Ballet company.